FMIG Presentation Center

 There are many ways to deliver an effective talk.
 The most memorable ones include personal reflections and narratives, as well as research to support your key points.
 In addition to using the high-quality information and visuals provided, you can draw creativity from the videos and podcast episodes on this page.

 Consider sharing a relevant brochure or handout at the end of your talk, and be sure to ask for attendees to complete a presentation evaluation(1 page PDF) to gain useful feedback for yourself.
-Printing out AAFP student membership(1 page PDF) applications and having them available to fill out is also suggested, as students can join for free and access many benefits.
+Printing out AAFP student membership(123 KB PDF) applications and having them available to fill out is also suggested, as students can join for free and access many benefits.

 Cover Important Topics